Category Archives: Language

 Dancing About Architecture

 To celebrate my (late) discovery earlier in the week of the Dr Who theme remix site I offer you a chance to participate in PooterGeek’s toughest end-of-the-week challenge yet: The Instrumental Transliteration Tournament.
-Inspired by the Whovian musicians’ model I give you three examples: Dr Who EEEEEeeeeeeaouuuuw WHOO-eee-OOO [bumbly-bum, bumbly-bum, bumbly-bum] WHOO-eee-OOO [bumbly-bum, bumbly-bum, bumbly-bum] Nee-naw nee-naw […]
+Inspired by the Whovian musicians’ model I give you three examples: Dr Who EEEEEeeeeeeaouuuuw WHOO-eee-OOO [bumbly-bum, bumbly-bum, bumbly-bum] WHOO-eee-OOO [bumbly-bum, bumbly-bum, bumbly-bum] […]

 Spastic Wog

 Via Tim comes this fun piece by Jeremy Clarkson: Wog.
 Spastic.
 Queer.
 Nigger.
 Dwarf.
 Cripple.
 Fatty.
 Gimp.
 Paki.
 Mick.
 Mong.
 Poof.
 Coon.
 Gyppo.
 You can’t really use these words any more and yet, strangely, it is perfectly acceptable for those in the travel and hotel industries to pepper their conversation with the word “beverage”.
-There are several […]
+There […]

 Watch Out, Keef